Creative and Data-Driven

 Careers

-Recent Russell Sage College graduates who majored or completed a concentration in Public Health have been hired at the Rensselaer County Department of Health, the New York City Council and New Choices Recovery Center.
+Recent Sage graduates with a Public Health major or concentration have been hired by Albany Medical Center, the Rensselaer County Department of Health, the New York City Council and New Choices Recovery Center.

 In your senior year, you will conduct a needs assessment as your independent capstone project.
 Needs assessments are a common activity for public and community health professionals, so your capstone project is another relevant experience you can include on your resume, along with your internship.
 Students are encouraged to conduct research with a faculty mentor and to participate in multiple internship experiences whenever possible.